candacelax/grounded-vision-parser/README.md

 This is the code for our paper at EMNLP 2018, [Grounding language acquisition by training semantic parsers using captioned videos.](https://www.aclweb.org/anthology/D18-1285) Please cite us if you use our code or data and feel free to reach out with any questions.

+All code and data are included in this repo except the videos; [download here](https://www.dropbox.com/sh/6r88ojbc2r4poz8/AACUdzb-9Yb5bCs_X38Bkf-ea?dl=0).

 ## Running the Project